accessibility/Axioms/README.md

 ## Achievable Goals
 - **Digital tools will never be 100% accessible, just like it will never be 100% secure.**
+- **There is always more that can be done to be more inclusive,** how inclusive you need to be will depend on the users and your budget.

 ## Process (People)
 - **Involving people with lived experience with disability early in the development process will produce more accessible results.**